Rainbow Tea for Health isn’t a recipe but beverages of health. There are so many tea options the buy I thought I would

 I will give you a bit of information about each tea.
 Since this is just a snippet of information, dive in and do some digging; tea is a great addition to everyone’s diet.
 You will be amazed at the health benefits and delicious flavors unique to each variety of tea.

-Hibiscus is made from the tropical plant, Hibiscus sabdariffa, a shrub native to Africa.
+Hibiscus tea is made from the tropical plant, Hibiscus sabdariffa, a shrub native to Africa.
 Hibiscus tea has a deep red color and can be enjoyed hot or cold.
-On multiple sites it is noted that Hibiscus tea can expand your blood vessels and lower blood pressure.
-It was said that if you already have low blood pressure or heart related problems, you may want to avoid Hibiscus tea.
+On multiple sites, it is noted that Hibiscus tea can expand your blood vessels and lower blood pressure.
+It was said that if you already have low blood pressure or heart-related problems, you may want to avoid Hibiscus tea.
 Otherwise, drink away!

 Hibiscus tea is known to strengthen the immune system by providing vitamin C and antioxidants.
-It also stimulates weight-loss, helps to lower the bad “LDL” cholesterol, contains liver protecting properties, and reduces inflammation.
-What a tea!
+It also stimulates weight-loss, helps to lower the bad “LDL” cholesterol, contains liver-protecting properties, and reduces inflammation.
+What a tea drink away!

 Wild sweet orange tea is really satisfying and sweet.
 I had not tried this tea before, but enjoyed distinguishing the fresh flavors of lemongrass, spearmint, rose petals, and orange peel.
 The taste of the orange was the strongest of all the flavors.
-This is a sweet refreshing tea without caffeine; it can be enjoyed as an after dinner sweet treat.
-If you prefer a tea with less sweetness this might not be the tea for you.
+This is a sweet refreshing tea without caffeine; it can be enjoyed as an after-dinner sweet treat.
+If you prefer tea with less sweetness this might not be the tea for you.

 Orange tea is packed with powerful flavonoids.
 The compound, flavonoid removes the harmful effects of free-radicals.
 Orange tea also contains vitamin C.